cmk2006/Earley-Parser/README.md

 # earley-parser
 My implementation of the [Earley parser](https://en.wikipedia.org/wiki/Earley_parser) for syntactic parsing of sentences according to a context-free grammar (CFG).
-(Implemented for Question #3 of Assignment #2, COMP 599, McGill University.)

 ### Usage